Got questions? We've got answers.

 Do you have scholarships available, and how do I apply for them?

 Scholarships are available for our students based on both academic merit and economic need.
-To apply for a scholarship, please contact 602-883-7944 to speak to an admissions representative.
+To apply for a scholarship, please contact 602-883-7944 to speak to a member of our admissions team.

 What qualifications do I need to apply?